 Line individual salad bowls or plates with chopped lettuce and top with the salad mixture.
 Sprinkle lightly with kosher salt and freshly ground black pepper.

-- How to Store Cucumbers: Wash the cucumbers and then dry them.
-Place the cukes in a plastic bag, but do not seal it, or if you do seal it, poke a few holes in it.
-The crisper drawer is the ideal place to keep them.
+- How to Store Cucumbers: Wash the cucumbers and dry them.
+Place the cukes in a plastic bag but do not seal it.
+Store in the crisper.

 - Replace the large chopped tomato with about 1 cup of sliced grape tomatoes or cherry tomatoes.

 - Replace the lemon juice with red wine vinegar.

 - Greek Panzanella Salad: Omit the lettuce and add an extra tomato and cucumber.
 Toss the vegetables with 3 cups of toasted French bread croutons.
 To make the croutons, drizzle them with 1 tablespoon of olive oil and bake them in a baking pan in a single layer in a 400 F oven for about 10 minutes.